Healthy Weight Loss and Dieting Tips

 - Cook your own meals.
 Cooking meals at home allows you to control both portion size and what goes in to the food.
 Restaurant and packaged foods generally contain a lot more sodium, fat, and calories than food cooked at home—plus the portion sizes tend to be larger.

 - Don’t shop for groceries when you’re hungry.
 Create a shopping list and stick to it.
 Be especially careful to avoid high-calorie snack and convenience foods.

 - Out of sight, out of mind.
 Limit the amount of tempting foods you have at home.
 If you share a kitchen with non-dieters, store snack foods and other high-calorie indulgences in cabinets or drawers out of your sight.

-Soda: The Secret Diet Saboteur
+Sugar: The Secret Diet Saboteur

 You can support your dieting efforts by making healthy lifestyle choices.

 - Get plenty of exercise.
 Exercise is a dieter’s best friend.
 It not only burns calories, but also can improve your resting metabolism.
 No time for a long workout?
 Research shows that three 10-minute spurts of exercise per day are just as good as one 30-minute workout.